 Consider offering subscriptions to popular wellness apps like Headspace, Calm, Classpass for employees to use meditation and mindfulness techniques.
 Through these stress management options, you help your employees attain a healthy mind and body, making them more effective at handling stressors at work.

 6. Provide access to mental health services

 Another great initiative to create is a mental health benefits package for employees to use at their own discretion.
-This could include a list of resources, websites, and tools to support people who need it when they need it.
+This could include a list of resources, websites, apps (such as Sensa Health App) and tools to support people who need it when they need it.

 Additionally, think about offering counseling support through telemedicine for your employees to take advantage of as well.
 Especially given the unusual and difficult circumstances that have arisen this year, people will benefit from having services like a support line or access to counselors to provide mental health and well-being support.

 Employers can also make use of an Employee Assistance Program or EAP.
 EAPs are used to help companies and their employees with various issues.
 These can occur both in and out of the workplace and provide access to mental health services and employee assistance.
 These services are an easy and convenient way to access supportive services.

 7. Encourage breaks

 Working from home can be an isolating experience.
 You can go a whole workday without interacting with anyone without taking any breaks, social or otherwise.
 Be sure to emphasize the importance of taking breaks throughout the day.